mehhdiii/bug0-dd-action-server/README.md

 This package is a support package to the [bug-algorithm-using-action-server package](https://github.com/CarmineD8/assignment_2_2023) developed by [Dr. Carmine Recchiuto](https://rubrica.unige.it/personale/UkNDWV1r).
 This support package is useful to set goal pose and monitoring of the states of the planner package.
-A brief description the planner package is given below, along with how the monitoring package can be compiled and used alongside it:
+A brief description the packages is given below, along with compiling and running the simulation:

+# Package Organization
+Just to be clear, there are two seperate packages being discussed here:
+1. bug algorithm using action server [package](https://github.com/CarmineD8/assignment_2_2023)
+2. monitoring_package (this repository)

-## Planner Package: Bug Algorithm Using Action Server
+# Planner Package: Bug Algorithm Using Action Server
 [This](https://github.com/CarmineD8/assignment_2_2023) package implements the bug0 algorithm on ROS noetic.
 The folder structure is described as follows:

 ```